 Balancing Care for Others and Self – Jacqueline’s “AHA!”

 Initially, Jacqueline focused her career break on her daughter, and it was easy.
 She told herself that she was doing what every mom does for her child.
 Then she did the balance and energy assessments in the workshop and had an AHA moment.
 “I remember thinking, ‘This is it!’
 Knowing what gives me energy and drains me, and how work, health, love and play all fit together is a significant contributor to my happiness and success.
 It was a defining moment – one that causes you to make a shift in your thinking.
 I realized I would never, ever have quit my job for myself, no matter how tired or exhausted or worn out I was.
 Honestly, I was only able to do it in service to my daughter.
 That’s how trapped I was in the limiting belief about women putting others first while working hard to improve the lives of others as a leader.
 I welled up.
 With all the right intentions, I had become accustomed to sacrificing my mental and physical health.
 I now saw that this career break could also be for me!
 Bells were ringing!”

 With a new focus on her own needs, Jacqueline created 3 Odyssey Plans with three very different paths forward.

 Odyssey Plan 1 – Return to the Workplace

 “I could return to work in a great leadership position, but with new awareness, expectations, and boundaries.
-I would not be returning back to work the same person.
-I could even become more of a mentor or coach other women leaders to build resilience in times of change and uncertainty.”
+I would not be returning back the same person.
+I could even become more of a mentor to other women leaders to build resilience in times of change and uncertainty.”

 Odyssey Plan 2 – Launch a Coaching Business